jon-harper/E34M1/docs/compat/index.md

 ## Compatibility Charts

 Some components are only compatible in certain combinations.
-This generally relates to whether a part is for a standard-length or Volcano hotend.
+This generally relates to whether a part is for a standard-length or UHF-length hotend.

 ### ABL